jschwinger233/grpcdump/README.md

 ^C
 ```

-See the last line above, you can simply copy that command and run it from terminal, to re-send an exactly same request.
+See the last line above, you can simply copy that command and run it from your terminal, to re-send an exactly same request.

 This is extremely useful to reproduce issues and investigate the causes.